GLBRC/AromaticDiketones/README.md

 ## About this page

-In this study, we describe the ability of -Novosphingobium aromaticivorans-, a sphingomonad with a versatile aromatic metabolism, to process aromatic diketones, a potential substrate resulting from lignin depolymerization.
-We used RNA-Seq to generate a hypothesis about which genes encode the enzymes responsible for G-diketone degradation, then confirmed this hypothesis via -in vitro- enzyme assays.
+In this study, we describe the ability of Novosphingobium aromaticivorans, a sphingomonad with a versatile aromatic metabolism, to process aromatic diketones, a potential substrate resulting from lignin depolymerization.
+We used RNA-Seq to generate a hypothesis about which genes encode the enzymes responsible for G-diketone degradation, then confirmed this hypothesis via in vitro enzyme assays.

 Here, you can find data, scripts, and manuscript materials related to this study.
 If you have any questions, please do not hesitate to contact us.